costa rica vacations

 Rafting into the Lodge: Pacuare River

 Today is the day!
 Fantastic white water rafting on Costa Rica’s most famous pristine jewel – the Pacuare River – awaits you!
-After an early pickup from San Jose, you’ll get to the rafting Linda Vista put-in about 9:30-10:30am.
-There you’ll prepare for your rafting trip with a safety briefing, gear up with rafting equipment, and put your luggage into a dry bag for safe transportation on rafts to the lodge.
-Changing rooms and bathrooms are at the put-in.
+After an early pickup from San Jose, you’ll get to the at the rafting center to change clothes, store unneeded luggage, and get drybags for luggage you are bringing to the lodge by mid morning.
+At the put-in, you’ll get your rafting gear and a safety briefing from guides.
+There are changing rooms and bathrooms at the put-in.

 The wonderful, fun Class 1-3 rapids and scenery of the Pacuare River will entertain you for the next couple of hours as you raft right to the Rios Lodge.
 You’ll arrive by early afternoon to the Rios Lodge with a delicious traditional Costa Rican lunch awaiting you.
 Actual time on the river will vary pending water levels.
 Minimum age is 6 years old to raft this first half of the Pacuare River to the lodge.